FangXiong-main/fx-tools/README.md

 ## FxJSON — JSON Codec Engine

-FxJSON is the primary software described in the accompanying academic paper.
-It provides a self-contained, annotation-driven engine for JSON serialization and deserialization, designed specifically for lightweight deployment environments such as microservices and serverless functions.
+FxJSON is a self-contained, annotation-driven engine for JSON serialization and deserialization, designed specifically for lightweight deployment environments such as microservices and serverless functions.